fslev/cucumber-jutils/Readme.md

 ```

 ### Required dependencies
-Cucumber-JUtils uses the following dependencies which you must specify inside your pom.xml:
+Cucumber-JUtils requires the following dependencies which you must specify inside your pom.xml:
 ```
 <dependency>
    <groupId>io.cucumber</groupId>